alexpaul/Hash-Table/README.md

 ## Collision

 Collision occurs when more than one element uses the same index.
-In our example we will be resolving collisions by using `chaining`.
+In our example we will be resolving collisions by using `separate chaining`.

 ![hash table sketch](https://user-images.githubusercontent.com/1819208/97247042-320b3400-17d5-11eb-8d64-a4306ad4806c.jpg)